michaelpanik/panik-baxter-scale/README.md

 ## To do
 1. N/A option for certain subcategories (score/soundtrack, audio in silent pictures)
+1. Unique film IDs/hook into an open film db
-1. Configure backend system for storing all ratings
+1. ~Configure backend to store all ratings~
-1. Get averaged master rating from backend
+1. ~Get averaged master rating from backend~
 1. Bell curve system for master ratings after 5 have been submitted
 1. Different scales for different genres